CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 - Cumulus Linux currently only supports one MSDP mesh group.
 {{%/notice%}}

-The following steps demonstrate how to configure a Cumulus switch to use the MSDP:
+The following steps configure a Cumulus switch to use the MSDP:

 {{< tabs "TabID1032 ">}}
 {{< tab "NCLU Commands ">}}